cacampbell/Sympal/README.md

 A python3 API for basic administration tasks for Sympa mailing lists.

-This package is not meant to replace the server side command line interface for Sympa, but instead, is a management tool for users of an institutional Sympa server.
-With this package, you will be able to manage list subscriptions and bounces.
+This package is NOT meant to replace the server side command line interface for Sympa, but instead, is a management tool for users of an institutional Sympa server.
+With this package, you will be able to manage list subscriptions and bounces of your mailing lists with ease.

+I mostly wrote this because the Sympa web interface is clunky -- being able to script complex changes to lists saves me a lot of time.

     with Sympa("http://lists.server.domain/sympa") as sympa:
         sympa.log_in("email", "password")